Welcome New Students!

 What are the amenities in my room?

-Each student will be provided one twin bed, one small closet space, one drawer set, one desk, and one desk chair.
+Each student will be provided one twin bed, one closet space, one drawer set, one desk, and one desk chair.
 You should bring any thing you feel you need beyond the above items.
 Please remember:

 - there is no on-campus storage.